CS-SI/pytest-executable/doc/test_case_yaml.rst

 Builtin test module
 ===================

-This is the python module executed when the testing tool finds a :file:`test_case.yaml`, this module can be used as an example for writing new test modules.
+This is the python module executed when the testing tool finds a |yaml|, this module can be used as an example for writing new test modules.

 .. literalinclude:: ../src/pytest_executable/test_case_yaml.py